thycotic/ac-docs/pam/security.md

 [priority]: # (201)
 # Internal Security Posture

 Enterprises select how much security is right for them and how they want to implement it.
-This document describes the measure taken by Thycotic to protect your information.
+This topic describes the measure taken by Thycotic to protect your information.

 Thycotic respects privacy for all customer data and secures all information related to customer usage of applications and servers.
 Security is of paramount concern to us.